 To ensure the continued financial success of the IWMPP, BWI has negotiated commercial commitments for their respective products with the following parties.
-Please refer to Section 5: Appendix for the actual Memorandum of Understandings ("MoU") with the parties below.

-Product Commercial Partners Business Collaboration with BWI Recovered Plastics Glowmore Express Sdn.
-Bhd. ("Glowmore") Glowmore is in the business of handling waste material and recycling plastics in Malaysia.
-It specialises in processing all kind of recyclable plastics into high quality raw material such as PET, PP, etc. and supplying it globally.
-Glowmore has signed a MoU with BWI on 17 Apr 2019 to purchase recovered plastics from BWI.
-Glowmore will be purchasing recovered plastics according to the offtake agreement with BWI once the operation of pelletisation starts.
+Product Commercial Partners Business Collaboration with BWI Recovered Plastics & Metals Goline Global Sdn.
+Bhd. ("Goline") • Goline is in the business of handling waste material and recycling plastics in Malaysia.
+It specialises in processing all kind of recyclable plastics into high quality raw material such as PET, PP, etc. as well as metals.
+Goline will be purchasing recovered plastics and metals according to the offtake agreement, once the operation of plastics pelletisation & metals separation starts.
+RDF pellets Cement Clinker Plant • BWI is currently in negotiations with the owners of a cement clinker plant in Sabah for the offtake of its entire production of RDF pellets as a fuel source.
+Bio CNG Samaja Baru and Borneo Gaz • BWI has signed offtake agreements with Samaja Baru and Borneo Gaz for the offtake of approximately 55% of the Phase 1 production of Bio CNG.
 Organic Fertiliser Glomus Ecology Sdn.
-Bhd. ("Glomus") Glomus was set up primarily to venture into the production and sale of natural fertiliser.
-It recycles, packs and distributes 100% premium grade natural organic fertiliser which is suitable for all plantation, landscaping, home garden and vegetable farm.
-Glomus has signed a MoU with BWI on 17 Jan 2019 to provide the equipment and technology for decomposing organic waste and manufacturing organic fertiliser.
-Glomus will be operating, marketing and selling the organic fertiliser in Malaysia.
-Bottled CNG Cenergi SEA Sdn.
-Bhd. ("Cenergi") Cenergi develops and invests in clean energy projects, with particular focus on biogas, biomass, solar, mini hydro and energy efficiency projects in Malaysia and Southeast Asia.
-Cenergi has signed MoU on 11 Jan 2019 to enter into a joint venture with BWI.
-Cenergi will be responsible to design, construct, build and operate the AD plant.
+Bhd. ("Glomus") Glomus was set up primarily to venture into the production and sale of natural fertiliser. - It recycles, packs and distributes 100% premium grade natural organic fertiliser which is suitable for all plantation, landscaping, home garden and vegetable farm. - Glomus has signed a MoU with BWI on 17 Jan 2019 to provide the equipment and technology for decomposing organic waste and manufacturing organic fertiliser. - Glomus will be operating, marketing and selling the organic fertiliser in Malaysia.